Sarah Stead, DipHE, MBACP Registered

 Our last session is a chance for us to look back over our work together.
 We can note the high points and low points.
 Finally, we will say our goodbyes.

 Last counselling sessions are 55 minutes and cost £45 per session.

-My Leeds base at Prospect House (Sovereign Street, LS1 4BJ) in Leeds which is a convenient 5 minute walk from Leeds train station.
+On Thursday evenings, I work at Prospect House (Sovereign Street, LS1 4BJ) in Leeds which is a convenient 5 minute walk from Leeds train station.
 There is also on-street parking right outside and multi-storey parking at Sovereign Square and Trinity.

 I work at Elland Wellbeing Centre in Halifax on Mondays and Fridays where there is free parking.
 Elland Wellbeing Centre is about 5 minutes drive from junction 24 of the M62.